yasirkula/UnityBezierSolution/README.md

 **Loop**: connects the first end point and the last end point of the spline

+**Draw Runtime Gizmos**: draws the spline during gameplay.
+Can be tweaked and customized using *DrawGizmos*/*HideGizmos* functions (see *UTILITY FUNCTIONS*)

 **Handle Mode**: control points of end points are handled in one of 3 ways: Free mode allows moving control points independently, Mirrored mode places the control points opposite to each other and Aligned mode ensures that both control points are aligned on a line that passes through the end point (unlike Mirrored mode, their distance to end point may differ)

+**Construct Linear Path**: constructs a completely linear path between the end points by using *Free* handle mode and adjusting the control points of end points (see *Convert spline to a linear path* section below)

 **Auto Construct Spline**: auto adjusts the control points of end points to form a smooth spline that goes through the end points you set.
 There are 2 different implementations for it, with each giving a slightly different output (see *Auto construct the spline* section below)